Free sore throat checks for tamariki most at risk of getting rheumatic fever are available at a number of local pharmacies and medical centres.

 Rheumatic fever is a serious but preventable illness.
-It mainly affects Māori and Pacific children and young people (aged 4 and above), especially if they have other family members who have had rheumatic fever.
+It mainly affects Māori and Pacific tamariki and rangatahi (aged 4 and above), especially if they have other whānau who have had rheumatic fever.

 Rheumatic fever starts with a sore throat that is known as ‘strep throat’ – a throat infection caused by a bacteria called Group A Streptococcus.

-Sore throat clinics
+Free sore throat clinics

-Well Homes links whānau to appropriate services such as insulation, heating, curtain banks, beds, bedding, carpets, rugs, financial assistance and social housing providers.
-Well Homes supports whanau who hold a community services card and have a child or children who have a respiratory condition.
-To find out if your family is eligible for support visit the Well Homes | Housing page on this website.
+He Whare Taonga links whānau to services such as insulation, heating, curtains, beds, bedding, carpets, rugs, financial assistance and social housing providers.
+Well Homes supports whānau who hold a community services card and have a child or children who have a respiratory condition.
+To find out if your family is eligible for support visit our He Whare Taonga page.

 See more information on sore throats and rheumatic fever at the Te Whatu Ora website.